 District Health Boards are the lead agencies for planning and responding to pandemics (and other health emergencies) at a local level.
-District Health Board emergency planning responsibilities are set out in the Operational Policy Framework (NFSL OPF) document that is part of the DHB Planning Package the Ministry of Health revises each year in conjunction with the wider sector.
+District Health Board emergency planning responsibilities are set out in the Operational Policy Framework document that is part of the DHB Planning Package the Ministry of Health revises each year in conjunction with the wider sector.2

-The evolving emergency planning and management section in the Operational Policy Framework (NFSL OPF) details DHBs' specific responsibilities in planning for emergencies of all kinds, including pandemics.
+The evolving emergency planning and management section in the Operational Policy Framework details DHBs' specific responsibilities in planning for emergencies of all kinds, including pandemics.

-Emergency planning reference documents and legislation noted in the Operational Policy Framework (NFSL OPF) include:
+Emergency planning reference documents and legislation noted in the Operational Policy Framework include:

-- the Health Act 1956 - the Epidemic Preparedness Act 2006 - the CDEM Act 2002 - clauses 47-51 and 71 in the Schedule to the National Civil Defence Emergency Management Plan Order 2015 - the National Health Emergency Plan (Ministry of Health 2015) - National Health Emergency Plan: Guiding principles for emergency management planning in the health and disability sector 2005 (Ministry of Health 2005a) - the NZIPAP - National Health Emergency Plan: Hazardous substances incident hospital guidelines 2005 (Ministry of Health 2005b) - Communicable Disease Control Manual (Ministry of Health 2012).
+- the Health Act 1956 - the Epidemic Preparedness Act 2006 - the CDEM Act - clauses 28-32 in the Schedule to the National Civil Defence Emergency Management Plan Order 2005 - the National Health Emergency Plan (Ministry of Health 2008c) - National Health Emergency Plan: Guiding principles for emergency management planning in the health and disability sector 2005 (Ministry of Health 2005a) - the NZIPAP - National Health Emergency Plan: Hazardous substances incident hospital guidelines 2005 (Ministry of Health 2005b) - National Health Emergency Plan: Pandemic or emergency vaccination policies plans and guidelines - Communicable Disease Control Manual (Ministry of Health 1998) - Environmental Health Protection Manual.